Kong Enterprise 2.1 Now Generally Available!

 Customers can now run Kong data plane instances across multiple data centers, clouds and geographies without needing a Cassandra deployment that spans the data planes.
 Also known as control plane/data plane (CP/DP) separation, Hybrid Mode allows Kong proxies to be deployed anywhere, with the entire cluster controlled from a single point (the control plane).
 With Hybrid Mode, data plane configurations are pushed from the control plane as necessary rather than via a dedicated shared database.
 This feature has been battle-tested in Kong Gateway Community to significantly improve security and performance for large Kong clusters while reducing operational costs.

 In Kong Enterprise 1.5, we provided a beta version of application registration that allowed customers to package a set of backend services together.
-In Kong Enterprise 2.1, we’re pleased to provide a robust implementation of application registration via both Developer Portal and Kong Manager.
-With this release, Kong Enterprise now provides support for any OIDC-compliant IdP in the Developer Portal app registration process.
-This means it’s even easier to fit Kong into a customer’s technology stack, provide APIs as products, and allow API consumers to self-serve access to APIs in the Developer Portal.
+In Kong Enterprise 2.1, we’re pleased to provide a robust implementation of application registration via both Dev Portal and Kong Manager.
+With this release, Kong Enterprise now provides support for any OIDC-compliant IdP in the Dev Portal app registration process.
+This means it’s even easier to fit Kong into a customer’s technology stack, provide APIs as products, and allow API consumers to self-serve access to APIs in the Dev Portal.

 Golang PDK Support